pyroesp/PlayStation-1-Reset-Mod/README.md

 Why
 ---
-Because I have a PSIO from Cybdyn System and there's no way to change games or get back into the menu system without resetting the PlayStation.
+Because I have a PSIO from Cybdyn System and there's no way to change games or get back into the PSIO menu system without resetting the PlayStation.

 Connections
 -----------